pretix/pretix-docs/docs/contributing-to-the-docs/development-environment.md

 ### Environment variable

 Set your `WORKON_HOME` environment variable to `~/.virtualenvs`.
-There are several ways to do this.
+There is more than one way to do this.
 For instance, if you want to do this using Linux, Bash and nano, run the following command:

 ```